CR96/discord-xkcd-geohash/README.md

-# Thanos
+# XKCD Geohash

-## Fun isn't something one considers when balancing a Discord server.

-This is a simple Discord bot that deletes all unpinned messages in a given channel.
+This is a Discord bot that shows a map with the location of a geohash for a given graticule.

+## Usage
+`+geohash [lat, long]